paulkwalton/OS-deployment/README.md

 2. Unzip the 7zip file and deploy to VMware Workstation

+3. Upgrade the Virtual Machine Hardware from 8 to 16.2

-3. Launch the Kali image login as kali/kali, and change the Kali User Password.
+4. Launch the Kali image login as kali/kali, and change the Kali User Password.

-4. git clone this repo and run post-install.sh
+5. git clone this repo and run post-install.sh

-5. When the script completes, it will reboot the Kali Box to enable RDP Access (on Port 3390).
+6. When the script completes, it will reboot the Kali Box to enable RDP Access (on Port 3390).

 Note : If the Kali box doesn't obtain a DHCP address after initial reboot, restart again to resolve.